stub42/pytz/src/README.txt

 >>> datetime(2002, 10, 27, 12, 0, 0, tzinfo=amsterdam).strftime(fmt)
 '2002-10-27 12:00:00 AMT+0020'

-It is safe for timezones without daylight savings trasitions though, such as UTC:
+It is safe for timezones without daylight saving transitions though, such as UTC:

 >>> datetime(2002, 10, 27, 12, 0, 0, tzinfo=pytz.utc).strftime(fmt)